ubccr/ccrdocs/pages/howto/matlab.md

 Parallel pool using the 'Processes' profile is shutting down.
 ```

 Note that **-singleCompThread** does not appear in the Slurm script in contrast to the serial case.
 One must tune the value of **--cpus-per-task** for optimum performance.
-Use the smallest value that gives you a significant performance boost because the more resources you request the longer your queue time will be.
+Use the smallest value that gives you a significant performance boost because the more resources you request the longer your queue time may be.

 By default MATLAB will restrict you to 12 worker threads.
 You can override this when making the parallel pool with the following line, for example, with 24 threads: